 Brooklyn Heights is bordered by Atlantic Avenue on the south, Cadman Park and Court Street to the east, the East River to the west, and Old Fulton Street to the north.
 It's also one of the easiest parts of Brooklyn to reach through public transportation.
 The subway station at Borough Hall is a major hub, with service to the 2, 3, 4, 5, N, and R lines.
 Further north, the 2 and 3 lines stop at a station on Clark Street.
 Buses include the B25, B69, B57, B63, and B61.

 At 1,826 feet, the Brooklyn Heights promenade stretches along the East River waterfront and is the main attraction in the area.
 Stroll down the walkway for breathtaking views of the Manhattan skyline and the Brooklyn Bridge.

-Montague Street is the main shopping drag in Brooklyn Heights and is filed with a few chain stores including Ann Taylor Loft, but there are also many small boutiques, but it's more commercial than Smith Street and Court Street in neighboring Cobble Hill and Carroll Gardens.
-If you're perusing Montague Street, be sure to head to Tango, which has been outfitting Brooklyn women for years or search through the racks at Housing Works for second hand clothes and home goods.
+Montague Street is the main shopping drag in Brooklyn Heights and is filled with a few chain stores including Ann Taylor Loft, but there are also many small boutiques, but it's more commercial than Smith Street and Court Street in neighboring Cobble Hill and Carroll Gardens.
+If you're perusing Montague Street, be sure to head to Tango, which has been outfitting Brooklyn women for years or search through the racks at Housing Works for second-hand clothes and home goods.